 We expect economic cycles to affect our financial performance and related metrics.
-Economic conditions, including, but not limited to rising interest rates, inflation, supply chain disruptions and labor shortages, may impact consumer demand for financial products, our Partners' ability to generate and convert customer application volume, as well as the availability of funding from our investors through the Financing Vehicles.
-A prolonged economic downturn may also adversely affect the performance of assets that Financing Vehicles acquire from our network.
-At the same time, such events, including the COVID-19 pandemic or the 2022 inflationary environment, provide key data that we can utilize to improve our AI technology, and they may also help to validate the outcomes our network drives for both Partners and investors.
+Economic conditions, such as the wind-down of stimulus programs and recent increase in interest rates, may impact consumer demand for financial products our Partners offer, our Partners' ability to convert customer application volume, as well as the availability of funding from the Asset Investors through the Financing Vehicles.
+The growth of the personal lending market has benefited from historically low interest rates and as interest rates increase the growth of this market and our growth and profitability could be negatively impacted.
+In addition, a potential economic downturn may also adversely affect the performance of assets that the Financing Vehicles acquire through our network, for example the personal loans acquired from our Partners are, for the most part, unsecured, and our Partners' customers may not prioritize repayment of those loans in an economic downcycle.
+In addition, with respect to auto loans, prices for cars have been historically high, and if this trend does not continue, the full recovery of the value of a defaulting auto loan is less likely, which could adversely affect our ability to grow our auto loan business.
+At the same time, such events, including the COVID-19 pandemic, provide key data that we can utilize to improve our AI technology, and these events may also help to validate the outcomes our network drives for both Partners and Asset Investors.